twisty147/Twisties-Cook-Book/README.md

 The item_id parameter is a unique identifier for the item in the cart that needs to be updated. session['user'] gets the logged-in username from the session.
-The code then queries the usersCollection in MongoDB to find the user's details using the username.
+It then queries the usersCollection in MongoDB to find the user's details using the username.
 The user_id is stored to reference the user’s cart items in the cartsCollection.
 This line retrieves the JSON data sent in the POST request.

 ![Cart](./static/images/report_images/jasonUpdateCart.png)

 -  The quantity field is extracted from the request data.
--  The code attempts to convert the new_quantity value to an integer.
+-  It attempts to convert the new_quantity value to an integer.
 -  If the value cannot be converted (e.g., it's a non-numeric string), a ValueError is raised.
 -  If this happens, the function returns a JSON response indicating failure (success=False) with an error message "Invalid quantity value" and an HTTP 400 status code (Bad Request).
 -  It then queries the cartsCollection to find the specific cart item by its _id (item_id) and user ID (user_id).